micmejia/bible-dump/AMPC/Mark/Mark 1.md

-And Jesus said to them, Come after Me _and_ [^l]be My disciples, and I will make you to become fishers of men.
+And Jesus said to them, Come after Me _and_ be My disciples, and I will make you to become fishers of men.